MileHacker Logo

 Mindful Exploration

 Saipan's historical sites carry deep meaning.
-Approach them with respect and reflection.
+Approach them in respect and reflection.

 Protect the natural environment by staying on designated paths and rather than disturbing marine life or geological formations.